adeiji/DephynedPurchasing/README.md

 ## Apple Pay

 Integrating Apple Pay is pretty straight forward.
 Most of what you need to do is the same, here's a function showing Apple Pay integration.
+Make sure that you have enabled Apple Pay support on Stripe as well.

 ```
 let applePayButton: PKPaymentButton = PKPaymentButton(paymentButtonType: .plain, paymentButtonStyle: .black)
 self.paymentIntentClientSecret = stripeManager.paymentIntentClientSecret
 // The merchant identifier needs to be set up on stripe.com
 let paymentRequest = Stripe.paymentRequest(withMerchantIdentifier: "your-merchant-identifier", country: "US", currency: "USD")

+// Check to see if you have enabled Apple pay support on Stripe
 applePayButton.isEnabled = Stripe.deviceSupportsApplePay()

 // Configure the line items on the payment request